Costa Del Sol -

 While the Costa del Sol does have a reputation for over development, it does boast some fabulous coastal resorts with a great range of facilities and also includes a fascinating hinterland, with many beautiful and interesting places to visit.
-The region enjoys a wonderful temperate all-year round climate, making it suitable for visiting even during the winter months.
+The region enjoys a wonderful temperate all-year round climate, making it suitable for visiting even during the winter months, when the weather is still mild.

 While the Christian re-conquest of Spain began in the 13th Century much of the region remained under Arab control until the 15th Century, Granada being the last to fall in 1492. after the defeat and expulsion of the Arabs, the region went into economic decline and took many years to recover.